antonhalim/search-string-bk-002-public/README.md

 ## Objective

-Write a method that accepts two string arguments, a haystack and a needle.
+Write a method that accepts two string arguments, a needle and a haystack.

 ## Examples